-We have had support for FhirPath (http://hl7.org/fhirpath/) for quite a while but this was based on the pre-normative versions of the language shipped with FHIR DSTU2 and it was slightly adapted in STU3.
-HL7 has recently published the final “normative” version of FhirPath which is not only used in FHIR (mostly for formulating business rules in StructureDefinition/profile validation) but also in CQL.
+We have had support for FhirPath (http://hl7.org/fhirpath/) for quite a while.
+But, this was based on the pre-normative versions of the language shipped with FHIR DSTU2.
+This was slightly adapted in STU3.
+HL7 has recently published the final “normative” version of FhirPath.
+This is not only used in FHIR (mostly for formulating business rules in StructureDefinition/profile validation) but also in CQL.

 The normative version has an expanded set of math and string manipulation operations, introduces quantities, better handling of date/time precision.
 The normative version does introduce a few breaking changes and so is not fully compatible with the pre-normative version.
 However you will find that most of the FhirPath statements you have used in DSTU2/STU3 will still work.